 Opportunities for Students

 Students at Gladstone Street have multiple opportunities to become a healthy, active well-rounded citizen.
 Governance activities like Student Council support students in learning how to organize, plan and promote events.
-Theater/Drama promotes public speaking skills and personal expression.
 Cheerleading/Dance bring out a physical, musical creativity.
 The Garden Club provides students with the knowledge and skills of growing vegetable, from seed to table.

 Parks and Recreation give students an athletic outlet through participation in a myriad of sports and provide a homework club.
 Think Together, our after-school program, combines a little from all of the above.
 These well-organized programs support the gifts of all students.
 We appreciate and thank everyone involved in these programs for making an investment in our students and our school.